Gleison Bremer: Juventus

 On 20 July 2022, Bremer joined rival club Juventus on a five-year deal.
 He made his competitive debut on 15 August, in a Serie A 3–0 win over Sassuolo.
 On 11 September, he scored his first goal for the Bianconeri, in a 2–2 draw to Salernitana in the league.
 On 28 February 2023, Bremer scored for Juventus against his former club Torino in a 4–2 Derby della Mole win.

 On 27 December 2023, after establishing himself in Juventus' defence during the first half of the season, Bremer extended his contract with The Old Lady until 2028.

-On 2 October 2024, he sustained an ACL injury in his left knee which would force him to miss the majority of the 2024–25 season.
+On 16 May 2024, he played the full match in the 2024 Coppa Italia final which Juventus won 1–0 against Atalanta.
+On 2 October 2024, Bremer sustained an anterior cruciate ligament injury in the sixth minute of a UEFA Champions League match against RB Leipzig, ending his 2024–25 season.

+Bremer returned from injury on the opening day of the 2025–26 Serie A season, helping Juve to a clean sheet in the 2–0 win over Parma.
+A meniscus injury sustained in October 2025 saw him miss fifteen matches, with the defender making his return after a 78-day absence in a 1–0 win at Bologna on 14 December.
+He scored his first goal since May 2024 in a 5–0 win over Cremonese on 12 January 2026.

 International career

 On 9 September 2022, Bremer received his first call up to the Brazil national team, for friendlies against Ghana and Tunisia.
 He made his debut against Ghana on 23 September, in a 3–0 win.

+On 7 November, Bremer was named in the squad for the 2022 FIFA World Cup.
+He played the full match in a 1–0 loss to Cameroon in Group G, as well as 18 minutes as a substitute in the 4–1 round of 16 defeat of South Korea.
+Bremer was included in Brazil's squad for the 2024 Copa América, but did not make any appearances at the tournament.
+On 26 March 2026, he scored his first goal for Brazil in a 2–1 friendly loss against France.

-On 7 November, he was named in the squad for the 2022 FIFA World Cup.
+On 18 May 2026, Bremer was named to Brazil's squad for the 2026 FIFA World Cup.
+However, he failed to make an single appearance at the tournament, which saw Brazil eliminated in the round of 16.

 Style of play

-Bremer is a physically strong centre-back with excellent aerial ability and sense of positioning.
-A versatile player, he has notable speed, and has said to be inspired by the Brazilian defender Lúcio.
+Bremer is centre-back known for his ability and sense of positioning.
+A versatile player, he is often complimented for his speed, and has said to be inspired by the Brazilian defender Lúcio.